MaximePolicarpo/WNT_vertebrates/README.md

 -  max_intron_size = The maximum intron size you want.
 I used 50000 for all ray-finned fishes genomes.
 - number_of_thread = The number of threads to use.
 - Folder_containing_scripts_of_this_repository : A folder containing all the .sh, .py and .R scripts contained in the folder "Wnt_mining_pipeline".

+## II - Manuscript Figures and analysis

+Rscript to reproduce the various figures and analysis : [WNT_figures_analysis.R](Rscript_analysis/WNT_figures_analysis.R)

+Files necessary to run this script are located in the folder "Rscript_analysis"